akbashev/swift-chat/README.md

 3. Configure scheme environment to run a database (DB_USERNAME, DB_PASSWORD and DB_NAME)

-4. Run `Server` either through Xcode schemes or using command line tools.
-You need to provide info on which node and where you want to start, e.g. `main/room/database --host 127.0.0.1 --port 2551`.
+4. Run `fronend` node either through Xcode schemes or using command line tools.
+You need to provide info on which node and where you want to start, e.g. `frontend --host 127.0.0.1 --port 2550`.
-  Additionaly you can start a seperate `Room` and `Database` to play.
+  Additionaly you can start seperate `room` and `database` nodes to play:
+  `room --host 127.0.0.1 --port 2551` or `database --host 127.0.0.1 --port 2552`
+  __DATABASE NODE FAILURES ARE NOT HANDLEDE AT THE MOMENT__

 5. Open `swift-chat` app on device/simulator.
 Create user and room name, and connect.
 Open another instance on different device/simulator and connect to the room by entering same name.